dethe/presentation/teaching_web_3_js.md

 # Week 3: JavaScript

-So far we have have 10,000 meter overviews of HTML and CSS.
+So far we have had 10,000 meter overviews of HTML and CSS.
 This week we're going to start looking at giving our sites behaviour over time and interactivity with users using JavaScript.

 We're going to introduce two main concepts: the Document Object Model and events.
 Next week we will dive into Javascript in more depth